Working Memory - Digit Span Paradigm

 The Digit Span subtest is a core component of the WAIS-IV (Wechsler Adult Intelligence Scale), one of the most widely used IQ tests in clinical and research settings.
 It contributes to the Working Memory Index (WMI), which predicts academic achievement, fluid reasoning, and functional outcomes in ways that forward span alone cannot.

-A markedly low digit span — particularly backward span — is associated with difficulties in reading comprehension, arithmetic, and complex language processing.
+A markedly low digit span - Particularly backward span - Is associated with difficulties in reading comprehension, arithmetic, and complex language processing.
 Children with dyslexia frequently show depressed phonological memory as measured by digit span, suggesting the test captures a core component of the phonological processing deficit underlying reading difficulties.
+This connection is explored further in whether working memory is linked to academic performance.

-For a broader look at working memory in the context of daily performance, see our guide on working memory and learning, and compare your verbal memory span to your spatial memory span with the N-Back Test.
+For a broader look at working memory in the context of daily performance, see the working memory FAQ.
+To see how the same capacity behaves in a faster, game-style format - Where the whole number flashes at once instead of digit by digit - Try the number memory game, and compare your verbal span to executive updating with the N-Back Test.

 How to Extend Your Memory Span